awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)

 `OptionGroupName`  <a name="cfn-rds-dbinstance-optiongroupname"></a>
-Indicates that the DB Instance should be associated with the specified option group\.
+Indicates that the DB instance should be associated with the specified option group\.
+Permanent options, such as the TDE option for Oracle Advanced Security TDE, can't be removed from an option group\.
+Also, that option group can't be removed from a DB instance once it is associated with a DB instance\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)